 5. Never believe that your height is limiting, except when it is.
 For most climbs, I have to figure out the “short-person” or “girl” beta.
 While still following the line of the climb, my beta tends to incorporate unchalked and overlooked intermediate holds.
 There are plenty of climbs that had a huge dyno that just wasn’t going to happen for me, but then I’d find a crimp, and get a higher foot, and find a way to just stand up to the next move.
 It can be frustrating at times to see everyone else do a climb one way, while you have to spend extra time adding moves and making the climb harder than it should be.
 It’s easy to fall into a pity-fest of “Why me?” but honestly, that is not going to help you send.
 Ahem.
 Now.
 To completely contradict this point, there will also be climbs that just do not have intermediates.
 This is rare, but if you cannot reach a hold, jump for it, or find an intermediate, sometimes it might be necessary to take a deep breath and accept defeat.
 There are millions of other climbs out there, so don’t let one silly problem get you down.

 9. Last, but not least, something I wish I had known earlier on was to embrace the mental aspect of climbing.
 No matter how strong you are, your thoughts and attitude are going to be a huge influence on your climbing.
 If I’m overly frustrated or feeling off, or in a rut because it seems like I’m plateauing, climbing just won’t be fun, and I won’t do it.
 Don’t fall into a vicious cycle until you quit or get injured.
 Figure out what’s going on and work on it.
 Maybe it’s focusing on technique, or resting more between goes instead of furiously sieging, or practicing positive self-talk.
-Maybe it’s spending an entire day doing as many classic v1-3s as possible just to remind yourself how fun climbing for the sheer pleasure can be.
+Maybe it’s spending an entire day doing as many classic v0-3s as possible just to “let the soft animal of your body love what it loves.”
 Find the right climbing partners who get you psyched and spot well.
 Stay hydrated and eat well.
 Be patient.
 Finishing a climb at your limit is as much mental as it is physical.
 It’s a puzzle that needs to be unlocked, and it takes more than a little oomph to get it.
 If you’re not struggling on a climb, you’re probably not pushing yourself enough.